 5. The Backend

-In many scenarios, users can access a smart contract or decentralized application directly.
-Often, it also makes sense to access the application from the backend.
-An auction can allow users to see bids without having to connect directly to the blockchain in their web browser.
+In many scenarios, users can access a smart contract or decentralized app directly.
+Often, it also makes sense to access the app from the backend.
+With auctions, users can see bids without having to connect directly to the blockchain in their web browser.
 Or maybe you want to send out email reminders as soon as an auction is about to time out.

-Integrating application backends and decentralized applications requires a certain shift in perspective regarding who has the final say.
+Integrating app backends and decentralized apps changes who has the final say.
 Data on a blockchain is stored with hard guarantees on correctness, immutability, and reliability.

-- Correctness: If your smart contract operates according to specification, the results stored on the blockchain will always be correct.
+- Correctness: If your smart contract operates according to specification, the results stored on the blockchain are always correct.

 - Immutability: Changing the data on the blockchain, including transaction data, is almost impossible.